Particular/docs.particular.net/samples/pipeline/masstransit-messages/sample.md

 snippet: RegisterBehavior

-For completeness, here is the NServiceBus message handler, which is very basic and does not need to know that the message it is processing originally came from MassTransit.
+For completeness, here is the NServiceBus message handler, which is very simple and does not need to know that the message it is processing originally came from MassTransit.

 snippet: NSBMessageHandler